HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

     * HDEA accessing data from the Data Source
-    * HDEA posting data to the NCHS Data Store acting as a Data Receiver with FHIR capabilities per the MedMorph RA IG
+    * HDEA posting data to the NCHS Data Store acting as a Data Receiver with FHIR capabilities

 * System actors acting as servers (e.g., electronic health record (EHR) and NCHS Data Store) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.